Estimated reading time: 3 minutes

 Daniel mowing the grass under a peach tree with the whipper snipper

 The best plan of all is to use some animals to eat the grass.
-This is one of the affordable strategies we talk about in Natural Fertility for Fruit Trees.

-Sheep and alpacas make perfect lawn mowers
+Sheep and alpacas make perfect lawnmowers

 Related Articles